lenafaure/homepage/README.md

-Homapge welcome website of the CSS course - LMD
+### Learn Modern Developer - CSS Course

+Homepage of the website that links to other projects